Kalmi Baruh: Life and activities

-Baruh spoke ten languages, while he wrote his works mostly in Serbian (Serbo-Croatian), then in Judeo-Spanish, Spanish, French and German.
+Baruh spoke ten languages; he wrote his works primarily in Serbo-Croatian, in Ladino, Spanish, French and German.

 During the 1930s he was an eminent, left-oriented Yugoslav intellectual.
-Baruh gave special attention to the pupils of poor social background, workers' education, religious tolerance and fought against anti-semitism.
+Baruh gave special attention to the pupils of poor social background, workers' education, religious tolerance and fought against antisemitism.
 He propagated unreserved support for the Republicans during the Spanish Civil War.

-He died in Bergen-Belsen Nazi concentration camp.
+He died in the Nazi concentration camp called Bergen-Belsen.